teganburns/Devrant-Botnet/README.md

 ### Form Data

 **app**
 - Default value for 3rd party clients use the backend code 3.
-May be removed after time.

 **type**
 - Default value was 1.
 Can't say for sure what this represents.